 HR leaders, chiefs of staff, operations managers, and others who support executives’ administrative needs are turning to outsourced executive assistants to reduce costs and improve organizational productivity simultaneously.

-To fill the gap, more business leaders are turning to long-term outsourced executive support through managed remote executive assistant (virtual assistant) services.
+To address the gap, more business leaders are seeking long-term outsourced executive support through managed outsourced executive assistant (virtual assistant) services.

 Even those managing admin services at Fortune 500 companies are seeing the benefits.
 Five major trends largely drive this shift, and this guide will walk you through them!